JohanneBW/cds_visual_assignments/Assignment_4/README.md

 bash run_lr_nn_scripts.sh
 ```
 **step 4: Output:**
-- The two classifiers is printet on the screen
+- The two classifiers are printet on the screen